How to Make a Box Fan Quieter

 Method 1: Choosing the Right Fan

-We recommend that you try and find a box fan with a sone rating of 1.0 or below.
-Decibel levels of each model can be looked up on the box it came in.
-Alternatively, this sone rating chart can be used to find the quietest fan possible.
+If you’re looking for a box fan, we recommend that you try to find one with a single rating of 1.0 or below.
+Then, you can look up the decibel level of each model on the box in which it came.
+Alternatively, you can use this one rating chart to find the quietest fan possible.
+For comparison, a typical conversation has a noise level of around 60 decibels.

 Method 2: Avoiding Mounting Holes